zhutoutoutousan/A-study-note-as-a-beginner/study/psychology/terminology.md

 # Alphabetical
 ## A
 ### Aion
+### Allegory
+- An allegory is a paraphrase of a conscious content, whereas a symbol is the best possible expression for an unconscious content whose nature can only be guessed, because it is still unknown.
 ### Altruism
 - the belief in or practice of disinterested and selfless concern for the well-being of others.
 - [wiki](https://en.wikipedia.org/wiki/Altruism)